afeins19/obsdian/Careers/Interview Prep/main iteration.md

 # Introduction
 ~30 seconds
 Major areas of expertise include full-stack development, database architecture, and machine learning.
 This encompasses:
-- Developing enterprise and consumer applications using a range of web, form, and application frameworks.
+- Developing enterprise and user applications using a range of web, form, and application frameworks.
 - Designing and optimizing databases, with a focus on ETL processes and data integration workflows.
 - Applying machine learning techniques to real-world problems, using:
 	- neural networks